-Williams' clever, fast-paced, humour-driven show could easily have been a morning show.
+Williams' clever, fast-paced, humour-driven show on CFPL could easily have been a morning show.
 But it wasn't - it was at night.
 At that time, evening shows were prime time in radio and that's where the stars were.
 And Dick Williams was certainly a star.

-(The Don Shuttleworth and Charlie Ritenburg Collections)
+(The Charlie Ritenburg Collection)

 Station: CHIQ Hamilton, Ont.

 Date: July, 1964